Refrigeration Engineers: Job Description & Career Info

 The BLS describes engineers as creative, methodical workers who enjoy a challenge, love to problem-solve, and collaborate well with a team.
 Refrigeration engineers should have particular knowledge of thermodynamics, computer-aided design (CAD) systems, and appropriate handling procedures for potentially hazardous materials like Freon.
 A thorough understanding of Environmental Protection Agency (EPA) codes and regulations for refrigeration systems is also essential.

-The mechanical engineering field, including refrigeration engineering, is estimated by the BLS to increase employment by 5% from 2012-2022, which is slower than the average.
-Salaries range from $52,000 or lower to $121,000 or higher, depending on experience and employer size; the BLS reported the median to be $80,580 as of May 2012.
+The mechanical engineering field, including refrigeration engineering, is estimated by the BLS to increase employment by 5% from 2014-2024, which is about as fast as average.
+Salaries range from roughly $53,000 or lower to $128,000 or higher, depending on experience and employer size; the BLS reported the median to be $83,590 as of May 2015.
 Mechanical engineers interested in management and looking to offset slowed career growth might consider earning an Engineering Management Certification International designation from the American Society of Mechanical Engineers.

 Alternate Career Options

 With a bachelor's degree in a relevant area of engineering, petroleum engineers then seek employment developing ways to extract gas and oil from underneath the surface of the earth.
-Earning a median annual salary of $130,280 in 2012, according to the BLS, these engineers could look forward to much faster than average job growth of 26% from 2012-2022.
+Earning a median annual salary of $129,990 in 2015, according to the BLS, these engineers could look forward to faster than average job growth of 10% from 2014-2024.